Monitor Azure Cosmos DB data by using diagnostic settings in Azure

 QueryRuntimeStatistics NoSQL This table details query operations executed against an API for NoSQL account.
 By default, the query text and its parameters are obfuscated to avoid logging personal data with full text query logging available by request.

 PartitionKeyStatistics All APIs Logs the statistics of logical partition keys by representing the estimated storage size (KB) of the partition keys.
 This table is useful when troubleshooting storage skews.
 This PartitionKeyStatistics log is only emitted if the following conditions are true: 1.
 At least 1% of the documents in the physical partition have same logical partition key.
-2. Out of all the keys in the physical partition, the top three keys with largest storage size are captured by the PartitionKeyStatistics log.
+2. Out of all the keys in the physical partition, the PartitionKeyStatistics log captures the top three keys with largest storage size.
 If the previous conditions aren't met, the partition key statistics data isn't available.
 It's okay if the above conditions aren't met for your account, which typically indicates you have no logical partition storage skew.
 Note: The estimated size of the partition keys is calculated using a sampling approach that assumes the documents in the physical partition are roughly the same size.
 If the document sizes aren't uniform in the physical partition, the estimated partition key size may not be accurate.

 PartitionKeyRUConsumption API for NoSQL Logs the aggregated per-second RU/s consumption of partition keys.
 This table is useful for troubleshooting hot partitions.
 Currently, Azure Cosmos DB reports partition keys for API for NoSQL accounts only and for point read/write and stored procedure operations.